Fans Want Soap Actress Eileen Davidson To Return To ‘RHOBH’ For Season 10

 As for a possible return, Davidson responded to the potential comeback, telling the outlet, “Not that I can see in the near future.”

-Currently, after quitting her role on The Young and the Restless after appearing on the soap drama for more than 30 years, Davidson appears to be enjoying her free time.
+Currently, after quitting her role on The Young and the Restless after appearing on the soap drama for more than 30 years, Davidson appears to be enjoying her free time, per a report from People.

 The Real Housewives of Beverly Hills Season 10 is expected to go into production sometime later this summer.